iotaledger/goshimmer/docs/tutorials/manual_peering.md

 # Manual Peering

 With manual peering, it's possible to connect only with a static list of known peers that the user has provided and don't depend on the autopeering.
-There are two ways to give the list of known peers to the node:
+There are two ways to work with the list of known peers of the node:

-1. Using the JSON config file
+1. Add known peers using the JSON config file
-2. Via the HTTP web API of the node
+2. Add/View/Delete via the web API of the node

 ## How Manual Peering Works